 * Author of A People’s History of the United States, one of the most influential books on college campuses today

-Howard Zinn was born in August 1922 to Jewish immigrant parents (both factory workers) in Brooklyn, New York.
-He joined the Army Air Force during World War II and was assigned as a bombardier in the 490th Bombardment Group, which targeted sites in Berlin, Czechoslovakia, and Hungary.
-After the war, Zinn attended New York University on the GI Bill, graduating with a bachelor’s degree in 1951.
+Howard Zinn was born on August 24, 1922 to Jewish immigrant parents (both factory workers) in Brooklyn, New York.
+He joined the U.S. Army Air Force during World War II and was assigned as a bombardier in the 490th Bombardment Group, which targeted sites in Berlin, Czechoslovakia, and Hungary.
+After the war, Zinn attended New York University (NYU) on the GI Bill, graduating with a bachelor’s degree in 1951.